scaldi/scaldi-website/README.md

-The website for the http://scaldi.org (WIP)
+The website for the http://scaldi.org

-You an view it [here](http://olegilyenko.github.io/scaldi-website).